rockyFierro/COR/README.md

 - [ ] [deep dive - react documentation](https://reactjs.org/docs/thinking-in-react.html)

-- [ ] 'In your own, write a paragraph about what ReactJS is and what problems that it tries to solve.

-- [ ] Submit that paragraph to your Team Lead via Slack.'

 - [ ] [deep dive - problem solving](https://scotch.io/@anitashah/what-problems-does-reactjs-solve-when-must-you-select-reactjs)

-- [ ] 'Challenge

-- [ ] Start to build out React components from scratch.
-Have fun with this.
-Experiment with different elements.

-- [ ] Learn to explain what state is in web applications and demonstrate how to make a React component stateful

-Web apps are basically comprised of data (aka state), and things that change that data, or state.
-It is therefore vital to understand what state is.'

 - [ ] [video - lecture](React Components and Component State for WEBPT16 w/ Dan Frehner)